 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Complete Monster: We have the eponymous monstrous entity IT.
-Though an actual monster, IT is neither animalistic nor alien in its thought processes, it simply likes making people suffer.
-In the town of Derry, IT awakens from its hibernation every three decades and proceeds to murder and devour the children of the town, often using an avatar of a Monster Clown called Pennywise to lure them into its clutches.
+Complete Monster: In the town of Derry, Maine, IT awakens from its hibernation every three decades and proceeds to murder and devour the children of the town, often using the avatar of a Monster Clown named Pennywise to lure children into its clutches.
 IT prides itself on using its shapeshifting and hallucinogenic powers to torment its victims, preying on their phobias and acquired fears and likening the cultivation of their terror to "salting the meat."
-IT was not only responsible for the disappearance of three hundred Derry Township settlers, IT also killed Bill's six-year-old brother, George, and devoured Patrick Hoffstetter alive while in the form of his greatest fear, leeches.
-IT then drove Henry Bowers to madness, and killed Bowers' friends after they succeeded in luring the Losers' Club into the sewers.
+From 1740 to 1743, IT was responsible for the disappearance of three hundred Derry Township settlers.
+In 1957, IT killed Bill's six-year-old brother, George, and devoured Patrick Hockstetter alive while in the form of his greatest fear, leeches.
+IT also drove Henry Bowers to madness, then killed Bowers' friends after they succeeded in luring the Losers' Club into the sewers.
 After waking up in 1984, IT kills a man named Adrian Mellon before resuming its violent killing spree of children.
 IT proceeds to manipulate Henry Bowers into trying to kill the Losers; drives Bill's wife, Audra, catatonic by exposing her to its deadlights; and manages to kill Eddie before its final defeat.

 Foe Yay: It's movie only, but the scene where Adult Ben thinks he's kissing Beverly when it turns out to be It in drag, who then shouts "Kiss me, fat boy!"